CSAllenISDClassroom/scheduling-app-model-magicpizzaboxes/Functionality.md

 ### Design
 In order to calculate the maximum GPA for classes, we will have to add the maximum GPA in each of the student’s classes then divide it by the number of classes that the students took.
+Additionally, the weighted GPAs for each class will be listed alongside the course name.
 ### QA
 Manually calculate the GPA through a calculator and make sure that the number displayed within the app matches the result of the GPA